amhndu/hugo-website/content/blog/expr.md

 # Derivate = 2*x - 1
 # 13
 ```

-You may have seen this magic if you've used a machine-learning framework like TensorFlow, which provide an auto-gradient feature for any tensor expressions you build.
-We discuss a technique that can be used to build lazy operations in python.
-Laziness also help algebra libraries to avoid intermediate results in a big expression to avoid unnecessary allocations and peform other optimizations.

 In the simplest sense, we build an expression interpreter.
 We can break down the process of evaluating an expression to two steps: